 ROADRUNNER is written entirely in Java, with no modifications to the underlying Java Virtual Machine.
 It adds instrumentation code to the target program's bytecode at load time, avoiding any need to re-compile or otherwise modify the target.
-The system is roughly 20,000 lines of code in size, and is available from www.cs.williams.edu/~freund/rr.
+The system is roughly 20,000 lines of code in size.
 In the remainder of this section, we outline the ROADRUNNER architecture and its benefits.

 ROADRUNNER facilitates writing dynamic analyses.
-Writing a ROADRUNNER back-end analysis tool only requires defining methods to handle various events of interest.
-Each event handler takes as an argument an event object describing the operation being performed by the target program.
+Writing a ROADRUNNER back-end analysis tool only requires defining methods to appropriately handle various events of interest.
+Each such event handler method takes as a single argument an event object describing the operation being performed by the target program.
 The ROADRUNNER framework provides support for associating analysis (or shadow) state with memory locations, locks, and threads; for reporting error messages; for identifying the source location for a particular event; and so on.